AGB (General Terms and Conditions)

 20. miscellaneous

-4. The innkeeper is entitled to offset claims of the contracting party.
-The contracting party is not entitled to offset against claims of the innkeeper; this does not apply to consumers if the innkeeper is insolvent or the claim of the contracting party has been determined by a court or recognised by the innkeeper.
+4. The Innkeeper is authorised to offset claims of the Contractual Partner.
+The Contractual Partner shall not be entitled to offset against claims of the Innkeeper; this shall not apply to consumers if the Innkeeper is insolvent or the Contractual Partner's claim has been established by a court or recognised by the Innkeeper.

 21. data protection